paperswithcode/releasing-research-code/templates/README.md

 # My Paper Title

-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of [OC-HDC: One-Class Hyperdimensional Computing for Outlier Detection](https://openreview.net/attachment?id=jUG3DQhUHve&name=pdf).

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials